top of page

 AI Use Case Discovery sits at a critical point in the AI transformation journey.

-• Following AI Capability & Maturity Assessment, organisations have an informed view of their readiness, constraints, and risks — including skills, data, governance, and operating model considerations.
+• Following AI Capability & Maturity Assessment, organisations have an informed view of their readiness, constraints, control and risks — including skills, data, governance and operating model considerations.

 When this step is missed or rushed, organisations commonly experience: